moul/doc.cloud.online.net/www/documentation/api/content/ip.md

 ### group IPs

 A reserved IP address is a static IP address designed for cloud computing.
-Reserved IP allow you to mask the failure of a server rapidly realllocating the address to another server in your account.
-Yo
+Reserved IPs address allow you to mask the failure of a server rapidly reallocating the IPs address to another server in your account.

 #### IPs [/ips]